mihawk/blog/02-login-against-active-directory/README.md

   check_access(ReqCtx, User, Sid, Method, Ctrl, Action).

-%% we user pattern match for access page.
+%% we use pattern matching for access page.

 %% if user is not authentified and want to access the index page, we redirect to the login page check_access(_, undefined, Sid, 'GET', ad_index_controller, "index") -> {redirect, "/auth/login"};